top of page

 Step 7: Gas leak test the system

-Not so fun fact: I had a minor gas leak when I installed my Propex heater - I had forgotten to add jointing compound to the connection with the elbow compression joint!
-Thankfully I tested my system for leaks!
+This is imperative.
+You can learn all about how to test for gas leaks here.
+I had a minor gas leak when I installed my Propex heater - I had forgotten to add jointing compound to the connection with the elbow compression joint.
+Thankfully, I tested my system for leaks before getting on the road.

 Leak testing campervan heater